-Today we’ll be taking on 11 breastfeeding need-to-knows!
-Consider these breastfeeding mini-facts as possible bumps-in-the-road that can be dealt with fairly easily with a bit of information and determination, but that can otherwise potentially derail your breastfeeding relationship.
+Today we’ll be taking on 11 lactation need-to-knows!
+Consider these lactation mini-facts as possible bumps-in-the-road that can be dealt with fairly easily with a bit of information and determination, but that can otherwise potentially derail your nursing relationship.
 These include damaged nipples, baby weight loss, nipple shape, breast behavior, colostrum, hind-milk and fore-milk, D-MER, and more.
 Robin Kaplan tells us more.
 Check it out.

 What we talked about:

 - Should lactating parents expect pain when nursing?

 - Why do cracked/blistered/bleeding nipples happen, and what to do about them?

 - Normal baby weight loss during the first days, and what IV fluids have to do with it.

 - What you should know about the shape of your nipples?